-He’s grateful to Neil for the expertise that Neil has passed on.
+He’s grateful to ECC for the expertise that has been passed on.
 “When it comes to harvesting, it’s critical to get the blade height right; too high, you get too many sprouts out the side, out laterally, then in subsequent harvests, it makes it a nightmare.
 Little details like that are really important.”

 Gareth continued, “I think as farmers, we’ve all come across a great agronomist at some point in our farming careers.
-Well, Neil is that, to me.
-He’s the guy who’s got all the knowledge and expertise behind the Willow crop.
-He’s done so much research and work with government and environment organisations to make sure he’s sourced the best cultivars, to make sure he’s minimising chemical inputs, he’s always got the environment and the crop at the heart of the interest.
+Well, ECC is that, to me.
+They have got all the knowledge and expertise behind the Willow crop.
+They’ve done so much research and work with government and environment organisations to make sure he’s sourced the best cultivars, to make sure he’s minimising chemical inputs, they have always got the environment and the crop at the heart of the interest.
 I think the comparison is like this: where you’re growing your wheat or your barley and you know you’ve got a great agronomist, you hang on to him.

-“Neil was just always the positive face that us farmers met and now I’m keen for him to carry on with that and help me achieve max fertility in my crop, deal with any weed issues, potential pest issues and ultimately make sure that the harvesting goes well and that I get the best out of my crop.
-If Neil can show he can do that with me then it’s money well spent.
+“EEC was always the positive face that us farmers met and now I’m keen for them to carry on with that and help me achieve max fertility in my crop, deal with any weed issues, potential pest issues and ultimately make sure that the harvesting goes well and that I get the best out of my crop.
+If ECC can show he can do that with me then it’s money well spent.